StormMata/WindEnergyProjections/README.md

 At a high level, this project contains two separate pursuits:
   1. collection and processing of geospatial data, including assimilating data from different sources into a single structure
-  2. application of the above information to simulate the progression and expansion of wind energy in the US based on historical trends and future predictions from industry and government sources
+  2. application of the above information to simulate the progression and expansion of wind energy in the US based on historical trends and future predictions from industry and government sources accounting for uncertainty in this information

 <b>The data for this project were collected from the following sources:</b>
   1. Geospatial agricultural development data: United States Department of Agriculture CroplandCROS App<sup>1</sup>